Public Swimming Pools and Water Play Places in Reno and Sparks

 Sparks Parks and Recreation operates three public swimming pools, two of which are outdoor pools that operate on a seasonal basis during the summer months.
 Pools in Sparks offer a full range of activities, including open swimming, swimming lessons, water fitness, aquacize, lifeguard training, adapted aquatics, and more.
-Go online to learn about all the Sparks Aquatics/Swimming offerings.
 For more information, call (775) 353-2385.

 Alf Sorensen Community Center Pool - 1400 Baring Boulevard.
-Indoor heated pool open year round.
+Indoor heated pool is open year round.
 There is always something going on.
 The pool is available for birthday pool parties.
 In addition to the main pool, the facility offers a gym, tot pool, fitness center and meeting rooms.
 (775) 353-2385.

-Deer Park Pool - Heated outdoor seasonal pool at 1700 Prater Way.
+Deer Park and Pool - Heated outdoor seasonal pool at 1700 Prater Way.
 The zero-depth entry pool is open during the summer months, but not every day.
-Check the Swimming/Aquatics brochure for dates and times, or call (775) 353-2385.
+Check the Deer Park and Pool web page for dates and times, or call (775) 353-2385.
 On Almost Free Tuesdays, everyone can swim for just $2.

 Swimming at Sparks Marina Park - 300 Howard Drive.
 The free swimming beach at Helms Lake in the park is open most days during the summer months.
 There are a few closed days and hours vary somewhat, so be sure to check the schedule or call (775) 353-2376.
 Other water activities are also available, including non-power boating, sailing, scuba diving, and fishing.
 There is a playground near the swimming beach, restrooms, free parking, and a concession stand.